Brock Peters: Career

 In the film Abe Lincoln, Freedom Fighter (1978), Peters plays Henry, a freed black slave who is falsely accused of robbery but, defended by Abraham Lincoln, is found not guilty due to the fact he has a damaged hand and could not have committed the crime.
 In To Kill a Mockingbird, Peters plays Tom Robinson, a black man falsely accused of raping a white girl, a crime Atticus Finch shows he could not have committed because his left hand and arm were damaged.
 In 1970 Peters portrayed the voice of African-American boxer Jack Johnson in Bill Cayton's film of the same name, and it is in this role that he can be heard at the end of Miles Davis' soundtrack album, Jack Johnson, saying: "I'm Jack Johnson.
 Heavyweight champion of the world.
 I'm black.
 They never let me forget it.
 I'm black, all right.
 I'll never let them forget it."

-Between 1981 and 1996, Peters lent his bass voice of Darth Vader for the radio adaptations of the first three Star Wars films for National Public Radio.
+Between 1981 and 1996, Peters voiced Darth Vader in the radio adaptations of the first three Star Wars films for National Public Radio.
 He also played the role of a Colonial prosecutor trying to make a murder case against Starbuck in an episode of the original Battlestar Galactica.

 Peters appeared in the films Star Trek IV: The Voyage Home and Star Trek VI: The Undiscovered Country as Fleet Admiral Cartwright of Starfleet Command.
 Peters portrayed Joseph Sisko, father of Deep Space Nine's commanding officer, Benjamin Sisko, on Star Trek: Deep Space Nine.
 In 1993, he was a member of the jury at the 43rd Berlin International Film Festival.
 In early 2005, six months before his death, Peters guest-starred in an episode of JAG during its final season, "Bridging the Gulf", season 10 episode 15.
 Peters worked with Charlton Heston on several theater productions in the 1940s and 1950s.
 The two became friends and subsequently worked together on several films, including Major Dundee, Soylent Green, and Two-Minute Warning.
-He voiced Lucius Fox in several episodes of Batman: The Animated Series and Morris Grant/Soul Power in the animated series Static Shock (2000–2004).
+He voiced Lucius Fox in several episodes of Batman: The Animated Series and had a guest role as Morris Grant/Soul Power in the Static Shock episode "Blast from the Past" (2003).

 He was involved in many community projects, including being chairman and a co-founder of the Dance Theatre of Harlem.